hesstobi/matlab-mosaik-toolbox/README.md

 **_Type:_**
 *String*
 **_Description:_**
-Type of model to be created.
+Type of models to be created.
 **_Name:_**
 `model_params`
 **_Type:_**